 BitGo is a third-party, multi-signature wallet service available for use with BTC, ZEC, BCH, LTC, and DASH.

-Full BitGo support is available with our Crafty Chnemu (v7.3) release.
+Full BitGo support is available with our Crafty Chnemu (v7.3) release and later.
 Please upgrade to use this wallet.

 If you have an existing BitGo wallet (prior to 2018), you'll see a notice within BitGo's control panel to upgrade your wallet to their new wallet.
 Our module only works with their new wallet formats.

 Creating a wallet